|Freedom of Speech, Privacy, Science|

 SunRun installed our solar plant.
 Sunrun seemed a little...disorganized during 2015.

-As of 2019 SunRun noticed, via their tracking, a bank of panels was not working.
+As of early 2019 SunRun noticed, via their tracking, a bank of panels was not working.
 They came out and discovered some small animals had gnawed the insulation off lots of wires.
 Hence a 1-amp trip-fuse blew and power generation stopped.
 Within a few days they had replaced all the damaged wires and also one panel the animals had damaged.
 At no charge to us.

 We have twenty eight panels installed.
 Eighteen facing slightly south of directly west, Ten facing slightly east of directly south.